worasit/devops-roadmap/README.md

-# Devops Roadmap
+# DevSecOps Roadmap

-This is my DevOps career journey to become the DevSecOps expert in a year.
+This is my DevSecOps career journey to become the DevSecOps expert in a year.

 The roadmap is referring to [2024-devops-roadmap](https://roadmap.sh/devops) and consist of the following journeys